webplatform/docs/html/elements/script/index.md

 {{!}}No
 {{!}}-
 {{!}}[[html/attributes/crossorigin{{!}}'''crossorigin''']]
-{{!}}Sets or retrieves the whether or not script error information will be revealed from the script(This is used only when scripts are being loaded from different origins).
+{{!}}Whether or not script error information will be revealed from the script(This is used only when scripts are being loaded from different origins).
 {{!}}No
 {{!}}}
 }}